 If you’re lucky enough to live in an area where you can have roosters, you probably won’t think twice about the rampant crowing.
 You wouldn’t be wrong, either!
-Most areas that are very rural or zoned agricultural are pretty rooster-friendly, so it would never be an issue that pops up.
+Most areas that are very rural or zoned agricultural are pretty rooster-friendly.
+So, how to deal with a loud rooster would never be an issue

 A loud rooster can be just as annoying as a dog that barks nonstop!

 If you live in a more densely populated area your neighbors may also be frustrated due to the same reason.

 If your neighbor works nights and sleeps during the day, a loud rooster can ruin their quality of sleep.

 Contrary to popular belief, roosters don’t just crow when they see the sun coming up, either.
 They can crow in the middle of the night if they’re woken and notice activity.